pydanny/pydanny-event-notes/PyConPL2012/using_python_to_generate_art_and_sound.rst

 Using matplotlib to visualize the chord
 ========================================

-She showed very nice code to plot out audio files
+She showed very nice code to plot out audio files.